ledeprogram/courses/algorithms/twitter.md

     api = tweepy.API(auth)
     api.update_status('done and done')

+Now visit `http://twitter.com/yourusername` and see your brand-new post!

 ## 5. Your glorious, robotic future

 Whenever you're using your bot, you're going to need the access key + secret, as well as your consumer key + secret.
 If you start a new notebook to do that, you'll use